 Quick fixes and other commands relevant for the current caret position are available in the action list that you can open with Alt+Enter or by cliking an action indicator.

 The left part of the status bar at the bottom of the main window shows the most recent event messages and descriptions of actions when you hover over them with the mouse pointer.
-Click the message to open it in the Event Log.
-Right-click the message in the status bar and select Copy to paste the message text when you are searching for a solution to a problem or need to add it to the support ticket or to the DataGrip issue tracker.
+Click a message in the status bar to open it in the Event Log.
+Right-click the message in the status bar and select Copy to paste the message text when you are searching for a solution to a problem or need to add it to a support ticket or to the DataGrip issue tracker.

-Numbers divided by a colon denote the current caret position in the editor (line and column).
+The line and column numbers divided by a colon denote the current caret position in the editor.
 Click the numbers to jump to a specific line and column.
 If you select a code fragment in the editor, DataGrip also shows the number of characters and line breaks in the selected fragment.

 Click to change the line endings of the current file in the editor.

 Click to change the encoding of the current file in the editor.

 Click to lock the file from editing (set it to read-only).